DX Logging Software for Amateur Radio

 Menu Bar and Toolbar

 Station Log's menu bar lets you access the other functions of Station Log.
-These functions let you access the DX Spot Checker, search for log entries, perform maintenance functions, manage QSLing, perform audio processing, perform QSL imaging, run performance reports, display maps — including azimuthal plot maps in DX Atlas if you own a copy of DX Atlas — and more.
+These functions let you access the DX Spot Checker and Band Master (if you own a copy), search for log entries, perform maintenance functions, manage QSLing, perform audio processing, perform QSL imaging, run performance reports, display maps — including azimuthal plot maps and propagation predictions if you own a copy of DX Atlas or Ham CAP respectively — and more.

 Station Log's toolbar lets you quickly and conveniently access the functions you use most often.